Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/validation.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This form variant can not be used because it does not respect the Orange Design System specifications.
+This form variant should not be used because it does not respect the Orange Design System specifications.
 The form text input label should always be placed above the input field.

 For the correct design, please refer to unitary [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) components and  [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on  the Orange Design System website.
 {{< /ods-incompatibility-alert >}}